 Some people experience stress related to safer sex practices.
-Using one or more additional HIV-prevention strategies may lead to having more pleasurable and stress-free sex.
+Using a mix of strategies may result in more pleasurable and stress-free sex.

 Inconclusive Result

 WHAT DOES IT MEAN?

 Sometimes the test result is neither positive or negative.
 This situation can occur for any number of reasons, including a flawed HIV test or human error.